-Potential habitat for koala is mapped approximately 100 m from the camp.
+Habitat for koala is mapped approximately 100 m from the camp.
 As the species breeds at night and relies on auditory cues to find mates during the breeding season, excessive and consistent noise has the potential to mask these cues and/or result in avoidance of nearby habitat by the species.
 However, given that noise is not expected to be excessively loud (i.e. construction noise; pile driving etc.) and the closest area of potential habitat is 100 m away, noise generated by the camp is unlikely to disrupt mating signals and any individuals which may occur in the area are likely to habituate to the expected level of anthropogenic noise.
-Further, there is no evidence that koalas are present within the Study Area and if a population does use the area it is likely to be in very low densities.
+Further, based on the density of known records of the species and the extensive field survey effort, the population of koala present within the Study Area is likely to be very small.
 Vast areas of suitable habitat are present in connected habitat which would remain suitable if the noise leads to temporary avoidance of the area by the species.
 Given the distance from the camp to koala habitat and levels of noise anticipated, impacts are expected to be negligible.